Why You Need a Morning Workflow

 A couple of things to note:

 - This is the latest version of the workflow.
 It has undergone some tweaks over the first few weeks of using it and probably will undergo more over time.

-- I started use a combination of a gentle alarm (my phone) and triggered lighting (Hue Smart bulbs) to wake up but at this point I just wake up on my own.
+- I started using a combination of a gentle alarm (my phone) and triggered lighting (Hue Smart bulbs) to wake up but at this point I just wake up on my own.

 - I decided to start drinking green tea in the afternoon to provide a small caffeine boost this made it easier to stick to one cup of coffee per day.

 - I use a Samsung Gear Fit watch, which tracks both sleep and activity which has been invaluable for keeping me on track.

 - I use Aqua Notes notepads to capture any stray tasks or ideas that occur to me in the shower.

 I've been doing a version of this morning workflow for about a month and a half and I have to say it's made a big difference in my days.
 I've had more energy and have been more productive at home and at work.
 Based on my tracking, I've slept longer and better.
 By controlling my diet better at breakfast and lunch, along with having the energy to be more active, I've lost about 10lbs.